aiven/devportal/docs/platform/howto/attach-vpc-aws-tgw.rst

 Set up a Project VPC
 --------------------

-:ref:`Create a VPC on the Aiven platform <platform_howto_setup_vpc_peering>` in the same region as your Transit Gateway is located in.
+Create a VPC on the Aiven platform in the same region as your Transit Gateway is located in.

-Setting up a VPC attachment for your Project VPC
+Set up a VPC attachment for your Project VPC
 ------------------------------------------------

 Install the Aiven CLI